llpeterson/internetworking/routing.md

 link, even though the former would give better performance for high-bandwidth applications.

-A third approach, called the "revised ARPANET routing metric," addressed these problems.
+A third approach addressed these problems.
 The major changes were to compress the dynamic range of the metric considerably, to account for the link type, and to smooth the variation of the metric with time.

 The smoothing was achieved by several mechanisms.
 First, the delay measurement was transformed to a link utilization, and this number was